PeterQuinn925/CrateGrafanaWeatherdata/README.md

 # CrateGrafanaWeatherdata

-Extract data from Weewx and post via MQTT to Cratedb and view with Grafana
+Extract data from Weewx and post via MQTT to InfluxDB (not Cratedb) and view with Grafana I wanted to use Crate, but it was too difficult to get it going on a single Raspberry Pi, so I refocused on InfluxDB instead.

 mqtt_weather.py runs on Raspi 3 that contains Weewx.
 Weewx updates the SQLite db every 2 minutes with new data.
 This code reads the latest and posts it to MQTT topic Weather/data